 Option 2:

-Detailed Processing in QuickBooks Online (QBO)
+Processing a Bounced Check in QuickBooks Online

 For a more detailed walkthrough of how to process bounced checks within QuickBooks Online, you can follow this instructional video: